nloyfer/wgbs_tools/tutorial/README.md

 <!--![alt text](images/split_by_allele.png "split by alleles C/A")-->
 <img src="images/split_by_allele.png" width="399" height="627" />

 As we can see, almost all of the reads with the A genotype are methylated while all of the reads with the C genotype are unmethylated, displaying clear ASM within the sample.
+In this case it is known that this region is imprinted, therefore further analysis of more samples will probably reveal that the methylation pattern is correlated with parental origin rather than with any specific SNP.